kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-1.md

 ### Path variable

-Creating the `Path` variable, that leads to the directory where the images are in.
+Creating the `Path` variable that leads to the directory where the images are in.
 The `Path` variable has the class `PosixPath`, a path type found in `pathlib` Python library, [*pathlib Documentation*](https://pathlib.readthedocs.io/en/pep428/index.html#concrete-paths).